 Twitchy: Sure thing, boss!
 Never trust a bunny!

-The Wolf: Why couldn't I write movie reviews?
+The Wolf: Well the bright side is at least I finally dried off. [immediately steps in a hole, causing him to trip, soaking his hoodie] Why couldn't I write movie reviews?
 We are in a pickle, and I blame myself.
-That bunny was worthless, not to mention he wrote the directions on an Easter Egg[holds up a brightly colored Easter egg with illegible text scribbled on the side] which is very hard to read.
+That bunny was worthless, not to mention he wrote the directions on an Easter Egg[holds up a brightly colored Easter egg with something illegible scribbled on the side] which is very hard to read.

 You, Get Me Coffee: Keith receiving an order to change his name to Boris because that's a scarier name.